abearly/ScientiaMobileAngular/Exercise3/readme.md

 * Create a menu and add it to all pages.
 This **must** be done using a custom directive.
 * Update the Admin Page
   - Update the template in `angular-admin.blade.php`
+- Create a "My Account" page
+    - Create a `myaccount` state with these attributes
+        - url: `/myaccount`
+        - templateUrl: `view/myaccount`

 The final product should match the sample images and all test cases should be true.